Nanny Taxes in Washington State

 The maximum weekly benefit will also be capped at $1,456.00 per week.

-Benefits provide a percentage of the employee’s gross wages while the employee is on approved leave.
-Employees must have worked a total of at least 820 hours for any Washington employers during the previous 12 months to be eligible for paid leave.
+Benefits provide a percentage of the employee’s gross wages while on approved leave.
+Employees must have worked at least 820 hours for any Washington employer during the previous 12 months to be eligible for paid leave.

-Employers can provide paid family and medical leave benefits either through the state-run program, or purchase a voluntary private plan that provides benefits equal to or greater than the state minimum requirements.
+Employers can provide paid family and medical leave benefits through the state-run program or purchase a voluntary private plan that provides benefits equal to or greater than the state minimum requirements.

 Download the required poster and notices in the workplace.